 California represents the hopes and successes that people have pursued for generations, yet too many Californians find themselves working harder and harder for less and less.
 In 2013, 40 percent of Californians lived in poverty or near the poverty line.
 Nearly 1.5 million working families in California are living in poverty, as well as nearly two out of every five young adults.

 In other words, millions of Californians are working hard to get ahead, but they’re living on the brink.
-Our grantmaking will focus on expanding economic opportunity so that more of California’s working families and young adults are able to cover basic needs in a state with an increasingly high cost of living.
+Our grantmaking will focus on supporting efforts to give low-income workers the power to advance economically so that more Californians are able to cover basic needs in a state with an increasingly high cost of living.

-As part of our focus on expanding economic and political opportunity, we partnered with local nonprofits to speak directly with young people and families who are working but struggling with poverty.
+As part of our focus, we partnered with local nonprofits to speak directly with young people and families who are working but struggling with poverty.
 In Community Listening Sessions held across the state in 2016, we heard firsthand the hopes, fears, challenges, and dreams of Californians.
 Hear from the people we spoke with and the insights we gained on irvine.org/cavoices or by downloading a summary of what we heard.